MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/asp-net.md

 ## Add client-side monitoring

 The previous sections provided guidance on methods to automatically and manually configure server-side monitoring.
 To add client-side monitoring, use the [client-side JavaScript SDK](javascript.md).
-You can monitor any web page's client-side transactions by adding a [JavaScript JavaScript (Web) SDK Loader Script](./javascript-sdk.md?tabs=javascriptwebsdkloaderscript#get-started) before the closing `</head>` tag of the page's HTML.
+You can monitor any web page's client-side transactions by adding a [JavaScript (Web) SDK Loader Script](./javascript-sdk.md?tabs=javascriptwebsdkloaderscript#get-started) before the closing `</head>` tag of the page's HTML.

 Although it's possible to manually add the JavaScript (Web) SDK Loader Script to the header of each HTML page, we recommend that you instead add the JavaScript (Web) SDK Loader Script to a primary page.
 That action injects the JavaScript (Web) SDK Loader Script into all pages of a site.